 3 Justification

-The 5G network architecture marked a significant leap forward compared to previous generations, with its adoption of a Service-Based Architecture (SBA) enabling a cloud-native deployment.
+The 5G network architecture marked a significant leap forward compared with previous generations, with its adoption of a Service-Based Architecture (SBA) enabling a cloud-native deployment, and the 5G starts the business opportunities towards providing services to verticals.
 These innovations enhanced flexibility and scalability, enabling more dynamic and adaptable network orchestration.

 While 5G is continuously introducing remarkable advancements, there is the need from operators for further CAPEX/OPEX reduction by further improvement of overall 3GPP system performance.
-6G brings a good opportunity to provide solutions to meet those needs, e.g. by means of simplifying the overall system, integrating of new technologies, etc
+However considering the ARPU/DOU has clearly reached to flat and the population in some countries have even been decrease, simply performance enhancement may not justify the introduction of 6G.

+6G offers a great opportunity to leverage the latest cutting-edge technologies in the 3GPP system.
+Looking ahead to the expected society development in 2030 to 2040, the 6G network should not only support the enhancement on the connectivity service with new technologies (e.g. native AI), but also support the beyond connectivity services, e.g. AI communication service, computing service, data service, sensing service, etc. The 6G should also integrate the satellite access to achieve seamless coverage.

 3GPP SA1 has started the FS_6G_REQ study item to identify use cases and service/operational requirements for 6G system.
 TSG RAN has also initiated the FS_6G_RAN_Scen_Req study item to develop requirements for 6G Radio and expects to see initial input from and interaction with SA2.